auggiemarignier/TomoSNR/README.md

 `<input_files>` are 2D maps, saved as `.fits` files using the HEALPix pixelisation scheme.

 Output files are save in the `outputs` directory.
 Note that rerunning the program will overwrite previous saved outputs files.
+If no `outputs` directory exists in the directory where the program was called, one is created.